timshnayder/tictactoe-java/README.md

 # Tic Tac Toe
-Java application to play Tic Tac Toe game
+Java application to play Tic Tac Toe game.
+The game was written during study at Techy Kids.